 It is available for download on the App Store as part of an ongoing study conducted by Western University.

-Reddit user u/mattie_dancer makes mobile wallpapers for all 31 NHL teams.
+Reddit user u/mattie_dancer makes mobile wallpapers for the 31 NHL teams (before the 2021 expansion).
 They needed somewhere to host these wallpapers in full quality as imgur and other hosting sites would compress the images and lower the quality significantly.
 I built them a simple website that would host and display the wallpapers by team as well as by month.
 When a user selects their team it will only load the most recent set of wallpapers initially, to save data.
 They then have the option to click a button to load the remaining wallpapers available for their team.

 The website is hosted at wallpapers.matthewsacco.ca